n00dell/Pong/README.md

-Created simple pong game to help me learn about GDScript better
+Created a simple pong game to help me learn about GDScript better